 General Best Practices for QoS

-- Use Rekey I/O Rate threshold to limit CTE-LDT impact, if any, to your production workloads.
-Rekey I/O Rate approach is a simpler method for a Administrator or system administrator to enforce a limit on the volume of data that CTE-LDT should rekey per second.
+- Use Rekey I/O Rate threshold to limit LDT impact, if any, to your production workloads.
+Rekey I/O Rate approach is a simpler method for a Administrator or system administrator to enforce a limit on the volume of data that LDT should rekey per second.
 You can choose a threshold, in units of MBs per second, which is a small percentage of peak IOPS from your production workload.

 Note